 This village is an ideal place for tourists to have a camping night in the middle of a wild natural landscape.
 You can set up tents next to green terrace fields or near streams to chill out in the fresh air and feel the peace of the mountains and forests.

-This village is an ideal place to have a night camp.
-Source: MIA
+This village is an ideal place to have a night camp

 With a beautiful location in the middle of the valley, Ta Van Village is one of the ideal places for taking photos.
 In the early morning, the fog covers the area, making it a mysterious beauty, while in the afternoon, the sunset turns the whole space into a yellow color, bringing wonderful moments to keep in each frame.
 This will be a stopover not to be missed for those who love photography and want to record memorable memories in this Northwestern land.

-Ta Van Village is one of the ideal places for taking photos.
-Source: Thi xa Sapa
+Ta Van Village is one of the ideal places for taking photos

-Ta Van Village is an ideal place for holiday-makers to immerse in wild nature and explore the culture of the Red Dao ethnic community.
+Ta Van Village is an ideal destination for holidaymakers to immerse themselves in nature and explore the culture of the Red Dao ethnic community.
 If you are looking for a great travel experience in Sapa, do not miss this chance to visit this attraction.
 Plan your trip now with Asia King Travel!